digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 [Code used for this analysis is here.](https://github.com/digital-analysis-co/dac-post-notebooks/blob/main/subscriber_lifetime_value_retention.Rmd)

-The plot below shows actual survival in dark blue, while the lighter blue line is the predicted survival for each parametric model tested.
+The plots below shows actual survival in dark blue, while the lighter blue line is the predicted survival for each parametric model I tried.

 Since the models were only trained on 12 months of data, everything after 12 months on the light blue curves is extrapolated.

-In this case, just eyeballing the plots, the mixture model combining Weibull and Exponential Decay fits actual data out to 24 months a little better than Weibull by itself.
+In this case, just eyeballing the plots, the mixture model combining Weibull and Exponential Decay, fitted actual data out to 24 months a little better than Weibull or LogLogistic by themselves.

 ![Parametric Models & Telco Survival](../images/subscriber_lifetime_value_retention/various_parametric_models_&_telco_churn.png)